Bill Carr (American football)

-William Curtis Carr, III (born November 29, 1945) is an American retired college football player, coach, and athletics administrator.
+William Curtis Carr III (November 29, 1945 – February 3, 2024) was an American college football player, coach, and athletics administrator.
 Carr was born in Gainesville, Florida, raised in Pensacola, Florida, and attended the University of Florida, where he was an All-American center for the Florida Gators football team in the mid-1960s.
-He served in the United States Army for two years, and after an unsuccessful attempt to make a National Football League roster, Carr returned to UF as an assistant football coach.
-He soon moved into sports administration at the school, and in 1979, he became the athletic director at the University of Florida at the age of 33, making him the youngest athletic director among major universities at the time.
-He later served as the athletic director at the University of Houston and has been involved in college sports consulting since the late 1990s.
+He was selected in the 4th round of the 1967 NFL/AFL draft but first had to serve two years in the United States Army, after which he did not make a regular season NFL roster.
+Carr returned to UF as graduate assistant and assistant coach under head coach Doug Dickey in 1972 and, after earning his master's degree, joined the school's athletic administration in 1975.
+He became Florida's athletic director in 1979 at the age of 33, making him the youngest athletic director at a major university at the time.
+As head of UF's Athletic Association, Carr oversaw the construction of the Stephen C. O'Connell Center and a major addition to Florida Field while also presiding over major NCAA rules violations in the football program.

+Carr resigned in 1986 and went into private business for several years before serving as the athletic director at the University of Houston from 1993 until 1997, when he retired and established a college sports consulting firm.
+Carr died on February 3, 2024, at the age of 78.

 Early life

 Carr was born in Gainesville, Florida, the son of a Baptist minister.
 He grew up in Vero Beach and Pensacola, Florida.
 Carr attended Pensacola High School, and was a standout high school football player for the Pensacola Tigers.
 Following his senior season, he was recognized as a first-team all-state selection.